emissary-ingress/emissary/reference/filter-reference.md

    1. return a direct HTTP *response*, intended to be sent back to the requesting HTTP client (normally *denying* the request from being forwarded to the upstream service); or
-   2. return a modification to make the the HTTP *request* before sending it to other filters or the upstream service (normally *allowing* the request to be forwarded to the upstream service with modifications).
+   2. return a modification to make to the HTTP *request* before sending it to other filters or the upstream service (normally *allowing* the request to be forwarded to the upstream service with modifications).